elailai94/SquareSwapper5000/README.md

 - For the beginner and intermediate levels, there is an addition of light blue and yellow squares.
 The randomly generated grid size ranges from 8x8 to 12x12 inclusviely.

 ### Known Issues
-- Ncurses and Xwindow library has memory leaks
+- Ncurses and X11 library has memory leaks.